Carleton-SCI/HEFSM/EFSMv1/README.md

 The files here are:

 1. **Regex_to_SOP.py**: The first part of this python script converts a regular expression into its equivalent Finite State Machine as a state table.
 The second part realizes the state table as a minimized Sum Of Product (SOP) expressions.
-The script dependes on `Greenery(3.3.1)` and `logicming(0.4.0)` libraries for which the installtion instructions are provided in the repo's general README.MD
+The script depends on `Greenery(3.3.1)` and `logicming(0.4.0)` libraries for which the installation instructions are provided in the repo's general README.MD
 2. **alice.c**: This C code generates the TFHE secret key and cloud key.
-It also encryptes the lookup table and serialize everything into file.
+It also encrypts the lookup table and serialize everything into file.
 The code depends on the `TFHE-io` library.
 3. **cloud.cpp**: This C++ code performs the encrypted matching task between the plaintext (defined in the file) and the encrypted rule represented by the encrypted FSM.
 It generates the result as a final bit serialized in an output file.
 The code depends on the `TFHE-io` library.

-4. **verif.c**: This C code performs decrypts the final result sent back from the cloud (as a file) using the private key and prints the result.
+4. **verif.c**: This C code performs decrypts the result sent back from the cloud (as a file) using the private key and prints the result.
 The code depends on the `TFHE-io` library.

 5. **fsm_class.cpp**: C++ class for the FSM evaluation on the cloud.
 It's used by cloud.cpp.
 The code depends on the `TFHE-io` library.
 ## Steps

 Please follow these steps to reproduce the results.

-1. Make sure to update the envrionment variables as required by the TFHE-io library, by following the instructions in the TFHE-io README.md file.
+1. Make sure to update the environment variables as required by the TFHE-io library, by following the instructions in the TFHE-io README.md file.
 As a shortcut, you can use the source env_v.txt file (included in this folder) by:
 ```bash
 source env_v.txt
 ```